clangupc/clangupc.github.io/contactus.md

 ---
 {% include JB/setup %}

-For Clang UPC tools errors please visit the corresponding issues pages on the GitHub project pages.
+For Clang UPC and Clang UPC2C errors please visit the corresponding issues pages on the GitHub project pages.

 .
-Clang UPC errors at <a
+Clang UPC Compiler errors at the
-href="https://github.com/Intrepid/clang-upc/issues">clang-upc issues</a> page.
+<a href="https://github.com/clangupc/clang-upc/issues">Clang UPC issues</a> page.

-. upc2c Translator errors at <a
+.
+Clang UPC2C Translator errors at the
-href="https://github.com/Intrepid/upc2c/issues">upc2c issues</a> page.
+<a href="https://github.com/clangupc/upc2c/issues">Clang UPC2C issues</a> page.

-Also, feel free to drop us a note at <a href="mailto:upc@intrepid.com">intrepid.com</a>.
+Also, feel free to drop us a note at
+<a href="mailto:upc-devel@lbl.gov">upc-devel [not a robot, right] @lbl.gov</a>